 Small-group presentation and writing exercise about making characters come to life in creative writing.
 I'll talk about the editing process, using adjectives effectively, and how these creative-writing skills can enhance all other forms of academic writing.
 Then, we'll work together to tell a story with the skills we've discussed.

 Presentation plus Q&A for large or small group settings.
-A look at the "failures" and bumps along the path to publication made me a stronger writer, and why giving up was never an option.
+A look at the failures and bumps along the path to publication that made me a stronger writer.
+I talk about the ways my biggest successes were only possible because I failed first (we don't succeed in spite of our failures, but because of them!), and why giving up is never an option.

 Need help writing a query letter that will catch an agent's attention?
 An elevator pitch for when you meet your dream agent at a conference?
 Or a Twitter pitch that will stand out in a crowded hashtag?
 As a three-time Pitch Wars mentor and a Literary Cupid for the recent #PitMatch Twitter party, I've had a lot of experience with query letters and short pitches that work.
 I'll share some tips for making your pitch pop and share real-life examples of pitches that work.
 If desired, participants may submit their pitches prior to the class for critique.
 I'll go over as many as time will allow.

 An online presence is essential for an author.
 Even if you are not tech-savvy, even if you rarely use the internet for yourself, your readers will look for you online.
 Your website doesn't have to be elaborate, but you need an online "home address" where you can be found.
 In this hands-on workshop, we'll walk through the basics of getting started with a simple website, including basic design tips to ensure a user-friendly, easy-to-navigate site.